-Plan recognition book soon to be published!
+Plan recognition book has been published!
 With Gita Sukthankar, Chris Geib, David Pynadath, and Hung Bui, I edited a Morgan Kaufmann volume entitled Plan, Activity, and Intent Recognition: Theory and Practice.
-Available now for preorder from Amazon or direct from Elsevier (Elsevier now owns Morgan Kaufmann.
+Here is a flyer offering a discount.
+Available now for order from Amazon or direct from Elsevier.
+(Elsevier now owns Morgan Kaufmann.
 Who knew?
 I didn't.)

 Computer Science Research

 The STRATUS project (ongoing) is part of DARPA's Mission-centric Resilient Cloud program.
 It aims to develop computer security techniques to protect cloud based computing systems.

 The only paper so far describing STRATUS is one from the AHANS workshop at SASO 2013, "Comparing Strategic and Tactical Responses to Cyber Threats," (first author, Jordan Thayer).

 SMITE (Computer Security, Intrusion Detection)

 The SMITE project, completed in 2011, was part of DARPA's Scalable Network Monitoring program.
 SMITE aimed to perform intrusion detection on ultra high speed network traffic (up to 100 Gbps).

 My particular role in the project was to work on what is called intrusion detection system (IDS) "correlation" (correlation is actually a misleading term, what is really meant here is "fusion.")

 Even more specifically, my work was in the component that is called the "evidence assessor."
 This component uses qualitative Bayesian reasoning to weigh competing hypotheses for clusters of IDS resports.
 Often these competing explanations weigh malign (malware sweeping the network in order to spread) against benign (print daemons looking for networked printers) explanations; the evidence assessor helps address the problem of false positives that has plagued IDSes.